Albanian passport

 The Albanian passport (Pasaporta shqiptare) is a travel document issued by the Ministry of the Interior to Albanian citizens to enable them to travel abroad.
-They are also used as proof of identity within the country, alongside national identity cards (letërnjoftime).
+They are also used as proof of identity within the country, alongside national identity cards (letërnjoftim).

 The passport costs 7,500 lekë and is valid for 10 years, provided the applicant is at least 16 years old.
 For citizens under the age of 16, passports are issued with a 5-year validity.

 The Albanian biometric passport meets all standards set by International Civil Aviation Organization.

 A priority service is available for an additional fee.
 Priority passports (Pasaporta me procedurë të shpejtë) are issued within 3 days of the application.

 Biometric passport

 Biometric passports and biometric ID cards started to be issued on 24 May 2009.
 The switch to a biometric passport was one of the conditions for the Schengen Area visa liberalisation for Albanians.
 On 8 November 2010, the Council of the European Union approved visa-free travel to the EU for citizens of Albania.
 The decision entered into force on 15 December 2010.

 To obtain a passport, Albanian citizens must pay the fee at a local post office, then present the 'coupon' to their local registry office.
 There, the citizen's photograph is taken and their fingerprints are digitized.
 The data collected is sent to the production center in Tirana.
 Passports must then be picked up at the nearest directorate of the State Police.

 Since March 2011, biometric passports and identity cards can also be requested at Albanian consulates in the United Kingdom, the US and Canada, Greece and Italy, and the rest of Europe to serve immigrants who live there.
 Fees vary, depending on the region in which you apply.

 In April 2025, IdentiTek, the state-owned company which produces Albanian biometric documents, launched an online service to supplement the post office coupon system.
 Citizens can opt to purchase an e-coupon and apply immediately.

 Rigid data page of the biometric passport, made from polycarbonate plastic with the microchip embedded.